freia-lab/e3-cm/plc/readme.txt

 			     only turned on or off manually by the operator.
 TestEssProtoFreia_20220210 - KG, Added a support for reading PT03 directly from the MKS3.
 Filled only value field (visuState and others will be added when we will
 			     start to use this parameter.
+TestEssProtoFreia_20220308 - KG, Added a support (not finished) for choosing the LHe level prbe to be used in the process control.
+Prepared Epics interface for it
+			     but haven't done any changes in the process control to use the new PV (CM_LT).